How to Stop APD Debt Collection Calls and End Harassment

 - Notify you of specific legal actions they intend to take

 This is one of the most effective ways to block APD debt collection calls legally.
+The Wood Law Firm can help you draft this letter properly.

-4. Report APD Debt Collection Harassment
+Report APD Harassment to Authorities

-If APD continues harassing you after receiving your cease-and-desist letter, file complaints with:
+If APD continues harassing you after receiving your cease and desist letter, file complaints with:

 - The Federal Trade Commission